Get

 Which Breed Is Right for You?

-As for their personalities, Pomeranians are slightly more playful and affectionate, which is why they’re a great choice for families with older kids.
-Conversely, Chow Chows are affectionate but fit in much better with small families or even single-member households.
+As for their personalities, Pomeranians are slightly more playful and affectionate, which is why they’re an excellent choice for families with older kids.
+Conversely, Chow Chows are affectionate but fit much better with small families or even single-member households.

 Related Read: